sajari/sdk-react/examples/basic-site-integration-overlay/README.md

 # Website Search Interfaces

-This example is used in the [Console](https://www.sajari.com/console/collections/install) to auto-generate search interfaces for website integrations.
+This repository is used in the [Console](https://www.sajari.com/console/collections/install) to auto-generate search interfaces for website integrations.

 Our auto-generated search interfaces are a great starting point for getting Sajari website search running on your site.